opengis/laravel-log-visits/README.md

 - It uses a cached version of browscap.ini (http://browscap.org/) file to get browser metadata
 - It optionnaly uses Ipstack (https://ipstack.com/) to get metadata information on the ip address

+It uses the package browscap/browscap-php (https://github.com/browscap/browscap-php) to get the metadata for the browser.
+With this package you don't have to manually download the latest browscap.ini file and reference it in you php.ini [browscap] section.
+Moreover, you get the benefits of the cache which is way faster than the php get_browser native function.
+You can use the artisan command log-visits:update-browscap to create the cache for the first time but if you don't, it will be automatically generated on the first request.
+Make sure you adjust the config log-visits.browscap-version before you run it.

+For now, laravel-log-visits uses browscap/browscap-php version 5.1 which does not support PHP 8.1, version 6.0 does but requires league/flysystem 2.3.2 and laravel 8 requires league/flysystem 1.1.
+I plan to update the package to support PHP 8.1 on laravel 9 soon.

 ## Installation

 You can install the package via composer: